Do you want service learning activities and projects for middle and high school kids that make a difference on the local, national, and global scene?

 This workbook, part of Free Spirit’s How to Take Action! series by internationally renowned service learning expert Cathryn Berger Kaye, is what you need.

-A Kids' Guide to Climate Change & Global Warming teaches about current issues related to climate change, such as:
+A Kids’ Guide to Helping Others Read & Succeed teaches about issues related to literacy (the ability to read, write, and comprehend), such as:

-Kids explore what others in the world (including young people) have done and are doing to address the issues, find out what their community needs, and develop a service project.
+Kids explore ways to improve the literacy of others, read what others in the world (including young people) have done and are doing to help, find out what their community needs, and develop a service project.
 The workbook includes facts, quotations, real-life examples, write-on pages, resources, a note to adults—and a lot of inspiration to get out there and make a difference in the world.
-Includes an exclusive interview with Reid Detchon, executive director of Energy and Climate Division of the United Nations Foundation.
+Includes an exclusive interview with Ann Whitehead Nagda, author of Dear Whiskers, the story of a girl who tutors a young student from Saudi Arabia.

 Teachers, parents, and group leaders: Use this workbook in a classroom or youth-serving organization, after-school program, or as a family.
 It can be used on its own or as a companion to The Complete Guide to Service Learning.